First Friday Art Walk - at the AHC

 Artist exhibits are held monthly with opening receptions on most First Fridays.
 Receptions are free and open to the public.
 Work is for sale, and 25 percent of all sales go to support the educational programs of the AHC.
 The remaining 75% of sales go directly to the artist.

 First priority for shows goes to AHC members, however we are open to inquiries from all artists.
 If you are interested in exhibiting your work in our wonderful space, come check out one of our shows then email barbarap at visitahc.org for more information.
+We hope you will join us to support the fine arts and historic preservation.

 Art exhibits are not accessible during education programs and private events.
 Feel free to call and check the schedule before visiting.